Browse A-Z

 Males have only one X chromosome.
 If the factor VIII gene is missing on a boy's X chromosome, he will have hemophilia A. For this reason, most people with hemophilia A are male.

-If a woman has a defective factor VIII gene, she is considered a carrier.
-This means the defective gene can be passed down to her children.
+If a woman has a variant factor VIII gene, she is considered a carrier.
+This means the variant gene can be passed down to her children.
 Boys born to such women have a 50% chance of having hemophilia A. Their daughters have a 50% chance of being a carrier.
-All female children of men with hemophilia carry the defective gene.
+All female children of men with hemophilia carry the variant gene whereas male children do not.

 Risk factors for hemophilia A include: